flyway/flywaydb.org/documentation/database/postgresql.md

 - DDL exported by pg_dump can be used unchanged in a Flyway migration.
 - Any PostgreSQL sql script executed by Flyway, can be executed by the PostgreSQL command-line tool and other PostgreSQL-compatible tools (after the placeholders have been replaced).
+- The driver shipped by default with the Flyway command line is <code>postgresql-42.2.8.jre6.jar</code>.
+This does not support SCRAM authentication.
+To use SCRAM, you will need to use Java 8 as a minimum and should download the <code>postgresql-42.2.8.jar</code> driver instead.

 ### Example